 Use your favorite combination of nuts, seeds, dried fruit and/or candy to make ultra-quick chocolate bark.

 For the nut lover in your life, make a tin of delicious spiced nuts.

 Say goodbye to frozen pancakes or box mixes: dried blueberries give this pancake mix rich blueberry flavor and the pecans liven up the texture with a bit of crunch.

-While orange adds an exotic note, much of the flavor of these simple yet sophisticated candies comes from the chocolate, so choose a semisweet or bittersweet chocolate with the flavor and level of sweetness you enjoy.
-The recipe makes a big batch of truffles—plenty for gift-giving.
+These luxurious chocolate recipes make a big batch of truffles—plenty for gift-giving.
 Although they should be stored in the refrigerator, they're best served after sitting at room temperature for about 5 minutes.

 Crunchy wheat cereal, pretzels and almonds coated in bittersweet chocolate makes an addictive sweet-salty snack.